China has passed a new trademark law that becomes effective May 1, 2014. The new law includes:

 The EC’s proposed revisions should assist most brand owners.
 Under the existing system, trademark owners typically select coverage in all three classes even though the mark may only be used in a single class.
 For example, a business may include class 16 (paper goods) even though it only uses paper goods for marketing the actual product.
 By moving to a one-class system, businesses will pay less when seeking to obtain protection for only one or two classes.
 In addition, proposed marks will face less barriers from unused marks on the register in classes arbitrarily picked under the old system.
 Lastly, the need to file unnecessary oppositions (actions to remove unused marks) should decrease.

-While most of the EC’s proposed revisions must be adopted by the European Parliament and the European Council, …
+While most of the EC’s proposed revisions must be adopted by the European Parliament and the European Council, the …

 Continue Reading →

 The Fifth Circuit Court of Appeals recently held that an arbitrator did not exceed his powers when he expanded an eight-year license to use a video game’s trademarks into a perpetual license to use all the intellectual property rights associated with the game.
 See Timegate Studios, Inc. v.
 Southpeak Interactive, L.L.C., ___ F.3d ___, 2013 U.S. App.
 LEXIS 7184, No. 12-20256 (5th Cir.
 Apr.
 9, 2013).

 Under the Federal Arbitration Act, an arbitrator does not exceed his powers unless “he has utterly contorted the evident purpose and intent of the parties—the ‘essence’ of the contract.”
 Timegate Studios, slip op. at 9.
 The Fifth Circuit found that the arbitrator’s remedy of a perpetual license was “rationally rooted” in the agreement between the parties and therefore reinstated the arbitrator’s award after the district court had vacated it.